JacobMonks/Software_Notes/Airflow/airflow_notes/Airflow_Intro.md

 10. When you are finished using your containerized application, you can stop all processes via the UI or the following command:

         docker stop [CONTAINER_ID]

+Note: This command will stop all running containers:

+        docker stop $(docker ps -a -q)